-If you realize forgetting the word athleisure before heading for a job interview you are halfway ready, however there are few must have note worthy steps before any job hunting than just getting your outfit right.
+If you realize forgetting the word athleisure before heading for a job interview you are halfway ready, however there are few must have note worthy steps before any job hunting with the monteith group a job search it’s more than just getting your outfit right.

 Scroll down for few of the must-know job interview tips:

 THE DAY OF THE INTERVIEW

 The day of the week is more than important when it comes to any job interview, meeting or a business agreement.
 People interviewing you are often quite busy and Monday as the start of the new week is often a stressful day in the office, while Friday as the last day of the week is when most people are loss productive, slowed down and simply just want to get out of the office.
 On both days the chance for getting ‘brushed off‘ are likely.
 While Tuesday or Wednesday are the best choice, you will get a higher chance on Thursday as well.
 Whatever the day your time management is on display even before the interview starts, don’t be late, however showing up way too early is unnecessary as well.
 Stick to showing up 15 minute ahead of schedule for your interview, this is to show respect to your future employer as well as good time management on display.